-What is Comprehensible Input
+What is Comprehensible Input?

 Language Learning and the Input-Based Approach

 You can do it anywhere.
 You can do it listening in your car, washing the dishes as I do or exercising.
 You just have it with you, you’re waiting somewhere and you do it.
 So it’s very easy.
 Similarly with reading, particularly now.
-I didn’t mention it in Chinese or Japanese, but we have an iPad app.
-So if you’re doing it at LingQ or somewhere else, you can have reading on your iPad.
-You can print stuff and read it.
-You can borrow stuff from the library.
-You can do it, it’s so flexible.
-You don’t have to go to a classroom, half an hour to get there, sit in the class, half an hour to come back.
+I use LingQ.
+I can read on my computer or iPad, looking up words and saving them and then read or listen on my iPhone.
+I can even do so on the lighter iPod touch which I use for listening while jogging.
+Everything is synced.
+Everything is available, portable, with me wherever I am.
+It’s so flexible.
+I don’t have to go to a classroom, with half an hour to get there, sit in the class for an hour, and then take a half an hour to come back home.

 Also, in terms of effectiveness, I just wanted to mention if you’re listening or reading, you’re 100% with the language.
 In a classroom, half of the time you’re having to listen to other students who may not use the language as well as you do and so, to my mind, it’s much less effective than time you spend with the language.

 A lot of people are afraid to make mistakes.
 If you’re forced to speak, you’ll make mistakes.
 You’re listening; you can’t make a mistake when you’re listening.
 You might misunderstand something.
 It might be a little fuzzy at times.
 You may have the wrong interpretation when there are words you don’t understand.

 None of that matters.
 That’s part of the process and things that are unclear and fuzzy at an early stage will eventually start to become clearer.
 So you’re not really making mistakes, but you’re in that stage of your learning where the brain is gradually becoming more and more familiar with the language.
 You’re learning more and more words and, of course, things are going to be unclear to you.
 So that’s an advantage.